Kushaldotel/gurkhageeks/CONTRIBUTING.md

 ## Motivation and Context
 Why is this change required?
 What problem does it solve?

-## How Has This Been Tested?
-Describe the tests that you ran to verify your changes.
-Include any relevant details for your testing setup.

-- [ ] Test A
-- [ ] Test B

 ## Screenshots (if appropriate):

 ## Types of Changes